zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/09-sinhala-amazon.md

 Annejabi edited or not. absent, does not float, does not accumulate

 [APZ 81.7] (#apz81 .7) {#apz81 .7 .ref .apz} "Intake
-The presence of” is two arrivals, the presence of cravings is the presence of vision (2-6) 1 (ii) (iii) The presence of motherhood should be used discriminately.
+The presence of" is two arrivals, the presence of cravings is the presence of vision (2-6) 1 (ii) (iii) The presence of motherhood should be used discriminately.
 The coming of his craving compaced the coming of the secret into view.
 Cravings The collection was not visited in the home, since it was necessary to collect